Meloni and Trump play nice at White House, but US-EU future still on thin ice

 Still, her determination to avoid alienating Trump’s America was put to the test when the president initially hit the EU with a 20% tariff, above his “baseline” 10% rate.
 Meloni quickly condemned the move as “wrong” and said that tariffs were “in no one’s interest.”

-The stakes are high for Italy — second only to Germany within the EU as an export-driven economy for which the US is its second-largest market.
-A more protectionist US trade policy could cost Italy billions of euros that will be nearly impossible to compensate for elsewhere, according to Italian industry association Confindustria.
+The stakes are high for Italy — second only to Germany within the EU — as an export-driven economy for which the US is its second-largest market.
+A more protectionist US trade policy could cost Italy billions of euros that will be near impossible to make up with other trading partners, according to Italian industry association Confindustria.

 EU unity or Italy-first?

-Meloni’s visit to Washington fueled a mix of anxiety and hope among European leaders, EU diplomats said.
-France, in particular, voiced fears that her solo expedition risked undermining a unified negotiating stance.
-Comments to that effect by France's ministry for industry, Marc Ferracci, triggered a prompt response from Rome.
+Meloni’s visit to Washington fuelled a mix of anxiety and hope among European leaders, EU diplomats said.
+France, in particular, had voiced fears that her solo expedition risked undermining the European negotiating stance.

-"Why is it that when President [Emmanuel] Macron goes to Washington, everything seems to be fine, but when Meloni goes, it isn’t?” retorted Italy’s minister for European affairs, Tommaso Foti.
+Ahead of the trip, France’s ministry for industry, Marc Ferracci, accused Meloni of undermining European unity.
+His comments triggered a prompt response from Rome: "Why is it that when President [Emmanuel] Macron goes to Washington, everything seems to be fine, but when Meloni goes it isn’t?” retorted Italy’s minister for European affairs, Tommaso Foti.

 The European Commission, the EU’s executive arm, negotiates for the bloc as a whole on trade policy.
-That means that national leaders like Meloni and Macron can try to exert pressure to shape the Commission’s negotiating stance, but cannot officially strike a deal with a trade partner like the US.
+That means that national leaders like Meloni and Macron can try to exert pressure to shape the Commission’s negotiating stance, but cannot officially strike a deal with a trade partner like the US — a distinction Meloni made clear in her meeting with Trump.

 Diplomatic gains?